SiegmeyerYu/cs326-final-dalet/docs/milestone2.md

 ![alt shop 2](./images/mt2_shop_2.png)

 Create & Update:<br>
 We use the same webpage shop_edit.html to process these two function.
+(PS: There is some Chinese shown on the screenshot which is due to the language setting of browser, so if you are using English in your browser, they will be in English.
+These buttons are used to upload pictures.)
 ![alt shop edit 1](./images/mt2_shop_edit_1.png)
 ![alt shop edit 2](./images/mt2_shop_edit_2.png)